 Hostility unveiled results in the works of the flesh revealed in God's Word: Hatred, variance (being at odds with one another), emulations (or jealousies), envying, and revelings.
 Unless a change of heart (or repentance) comes in the forefront: They which do such things shall not inherit the kingdom of God (Galatians 5:19-21).

 We are seeing these characteristics displayed along with hostility unveiled in the world today.
 There is little sign of reprieve, but rather an increase in its ungodly flow, with few to stand in the gap for the land (Ezekiel 22:30).

 You were sometime alienated, and enemies in your mind by wicked works, yet now reconciled (Colossians 1:21).
 A reconciliation bringing those who were at odds with one another; into a peaceful, proper relationship with God, the Lord Jesus Christ, and mankind as a whole.

 A Bible commentary noted: These were alienated from the fountain of moral and spiritual life; drawing further and further from God.
 They were enemies to God's intent for mankind, changing His decrees with unrighteousness.
 They became enemies of God, living in malice, in need of enlightenment.
 Then renovation of the heart begin; a solution to remove enmity in the heart of man.

-The prophet Samuel, in speaking the words of the Lord asked: Shall the sword devour forever?
+Shall the sword devour forever?
 Know you not that it will be bitterness in the latter end (2 Samuel 2:26)?
-He was calling for an end to the bitter conflict of the Israelites who were fighting against one another.
+The prophet Samuel was calling for an end to the bitter conflict of the Israelites who were fighting against one another.

 We see this happening today, in the bitter controversy taking place, not only in the governmental role but in the battle of good and evil being weighed?
 There seemingly is no end unless the love of God returns.

 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God.